Thirty Minutes of Exercise A Day Can Keep Cancer At Bay

-Obesity and physical inactivity is a cancer risk and is associated with multiple malignancies including colorectal cancer, breast cancer, esophageal adenocarcinoma, cancers of pancreas, gallbladder, liver, kidney, endometrium, thyroid, ovarian cancer and high grade prostate cancer. iv, v, .
+Obesity and physical inactivity is a cancer risk and is associated with multiple malignancies including colorectal cancer, breast cancer, oesophagal adenocarcinoma, cancers of pancreas, gallbladder, liver, kidney, endometrium, thyroid, ovarian cancer and high-grade prostate cancer.
 Today, obesity is a public health issue, affecting children too.
-Obese children are twice as likely to grow-up into obese individuals increasing their risk of cancer.
+Obese children are twice as likely to grow up into obese individuals increase their risk of cancer.

 Obesity’s contribution to cancer:

-Excess body fat or obesity means an increased level of growth factors such as insulin and insulin like growth factor (IGF-1) in the body.
+Excess body fat or obesity means an increased level of growth factors such as insulin and insulin-like growth factor (IGF-1) in the body.
 Fat also increases the steroid hormones such as estrogen, high levels of which are a risk factor for breast cancer.
-Obesity also triggers an imbalance in adipo-cytokines such as leptin and adiponectin which are known to play a role in growth, immunity as well as tumor regulatory functions.
-People with high body fat are known to have altered gut-flora, which is known to play an important role in gut-immunity.
+Obesity also triggers an imbalance in adipocytokines such as leptin and adiponectin which are known to play a role in growth, immunity as well as tumour regulatory functions.
+People with high body fat are known to have altered gut flora, which is known to play an important role in gut-immunity.
 Excess body fat also triggers body-wide inflammation and promotes oxidative stress.
-All the above are a perfect ground for cancer to begin. viii
+All the above are a perfect ground for cancer to begin.

-Yoga and cancer: Yoga and deep breathing exercises are known to reduce radiation-induced DNA damage.
+Yoga and deep breathing exercises are known to reduce radiation-induced DNA damage.
 Yoga has been used to improve the quality of life in breast cancer patients.
-It has been observed that the apoptotic index (a measure of cell death or ability of a cell to induce self-destruction) was significantly lower in non-yoga practitioners as well as breast cancer patients, when compared to yoga practitioners (>10 years of practice).
+It has been observed that the apoptotic index (a measure of cell death or the ability of a cell to induce self-destruction) was significantly lower in non-yoga practitioners as well as breast cancer patients when compared to yoga practitioners (>10 years of practice).

 Some of the key outcomes studied with respect to Exercise and cancer include:

 The burden of cancer treatment is huge both psychologically as well as financially.
 The cost of exercising is zero, while the incentives and rewards are bountiful.
-Adapting a healthy lifestyle with a minimum 30 minutes exercise routine into daily life can be one of the best cancer prevention strategies.
+Adopting a healthy lifestyle with a minimum of 30 minutes of exercise routine into daily life can be one of the best cancer prevention strategies.

 There are many questions such as, are there any biomarkers for cancer risk which are affected by physical activity?
-Will physical activity be able to off-set hereditary cancer?
-And lastly, though there is a huge correlation between being physical active and reducing the risk of cancer, can cancer be prevented?
+Will the physical activity be able to off-set hereditary cancer?
+And lastly, though there is a huge correlation between being physically active and reducing the risk of cancer, can cancer be prevented?
 Several studies are ongoing to answer these questions.
-Nevertheless, it is undeniable and experiential that exercise brings about a feel good factor and will definitely have a positive influence.
+Nevertheless, it is undeniable and experiential that exercise brings about a feel-good factor and will definitely have a positive influence.
 A good enough reason to start exercising now!